Internet, Telephones & Electricity

 Certain companies provide a fixed charge per minute when "roaming" outside the country your phone service is from.
 Where this does not apply, you will pay fairly high rates for outgoing calls.

 A better idea is to buy a local prepaid SIM card (meaning a local phone number which you slot into your phone).
-Cards are available from Greece's three mobile phone service providers - Vodafone, Cosmote and Wind.
-These automatically revert to global roaming when leave Greece and can be used to send and receive SMS messages.
-Top up cards are sold at Supermarkets, kiosks and newagents.
+Cards are available from Greece's three mobile phone service providers - Vodafone, Cosmote, and Wind.
+These automatically revert to global roaming when leaving Greece and can be used to send and receive SMS messages.
+Top-up cards are sold at Supermarkets, kiosks and newsagents.

 If you are coming from the US and do not have a tri-band phone (that works on the European GSM frequencies), you can buy a complete "package" of cell phone & sim card.
 At electronic stores (look for Vodafone, Wind, Cosmote or e-germanos shops).

-OTE (the Greek telephone company) have a phone calling and fax-sending area at major offices.
+OTE (the Greek telephone company) has a phone calling and fax-sending area at major offices.